 July 27th Update – We confirmed the listing for this classic 1993 Ford F-150 we featured at the end of June expired, so with no other similar fresh posting, we calling this red Lightning, “Sold!”

 The era of muscle trucks has gone through fits and starts, with some years featuring absolutely bonkers engines stuffed into what would otherwise be parked at Home Depot on Saturday morning.
 While everyone craves horsepower, some of most memorable trucks were born out of the early 90s, when numerous limited-production performance vehicles were coming up for grabs.
-The Ford F-150 Lightning is one such vehicle, and this 1993 example listed here on Craigslist in Seekonk, Massachusetts may not be the most powerful Ford pickup you can buy, but it is, perhaps, the most iconic.
+The Ford F-150 Lightning is one such vehicle, and this 1993 example originally listed in June 2020 on Craigslist in Seekonk, Massachusetts may not be the most powerful Ford pickup you can buy, but it is, perhaps, the most iconic.
 The seller is asking $9,800 for this example which does have high miles but is a South Carolina truck that appears to be spotless underneath and benefits from an engine rebuild and respray over the last few years.
 According to Hagerty’s Online Evaluation Tool, a “Good” condition model is valued at $10,300, which puts the seller’s ask in a good spot considering the mileage.
-If you want to own this 90s muscle truck, email the seller here.

 The 1990s were not only wonderful for ushering in the era of automobiles now associated with the Radwood movement, but it also seemed to strike a balance between horsepower and handling.
 While the performance you can get out of a new F150 with an Ecoboost mill under the hood is nothing short of astonishing, the original F150 Lightning placed as much emphasis on handling as it did on straight-line speed.
 In fact, Ford even perhaps showed some restraint in this regard, as the Lightning could actually hang with Mustangs of the same era when the road turned twisty.
 This is also in keeping with the Special Vehicle Team’s ethos, which consistently has developed well-rounded sports models that didn’t solely focus on outrageous horsepower.
 The Lightning of this era went head-to-head with Chevy’s contender in the space, the 454 SS pickup.